 - Alcohol, especially red wine.

-- Sleep changes or lack of sleep.
+- Changes in sleep or lack of sleep.

 - Poor posture.